Mohammad282001/Donuts-Factory/README.md

 - Loop through array and print elements to console.

 ### Day 3: Refactoring with Functions
-- Create a `functionTask` branch.
+- Creating a `functionTask` branch.
-- Add a function for the gender question.
+- Adding a function for the gender question.

+### Day 4: DOM Manipulation
+- Adding user inputs to the HTML page.
+- Creating a `div` with an `id` so it can be accessed in JS.
+- In the JS file, use the following structure:

+- Adding a paragraph in the hero section that contains an introduction about the website.

 ## Branches
 - **main:** Main implementation.